isiahmeadows/mithril.js/core.md

 - Hole: `null`/`undefined`/`true`/`false`
 - Element: `m("div", ...)`
 	- `xmlns` sets the raw namespace to construct this with.
 For the DOM renderer, this by default just follows HTML's rules regarding namespace inference.
 Note that this sets the implicit namespace to use for child nodes, too.
 	- DOM attributes other than event handlers *may* be set to cells rather than raw values.
 This enables updates without actually performing a full diff, which is significantly faster.
-(We'll trash benchmarks that way, but it also just makes more sense in this model.)
+(We'll blow benchmarks out of the water that way, but it also just makes more sense in this model.)
+Note that this doesn't carry over to components.
 	- This follows mostly the same hyperscript API as usual.
-- Fragment: `m(":fragment", ...)`, `[...]`
+- Fragment: `m("#fragment", ...)`, `[...]`
-- Keyed: `m(":keyed", ...)`
+- Keyed: `m("#keyed", ...)`
 - Text: `"..."`
-- Trust: `m(":html", ...)`
+- Trust: `m("#html", ...)`
+- Catch: `m("#catch", {onerror}, ...)`
+	- `onerror(e)` is called with every exception in that subtree that propagates to Mithril's renderer from user code.
+	- This exists mainly for error reporting.
+	- You can propagate an error upward by rethrowing it.
+	- When an error propagates past a subtree, that subtree is synchronously removed with inner `done` callbacks invoked.
+(Errors in those are added to the error list, and the list will be eventually rethrown in a property of a synthetic error.)
 - Control: `controlBody`
 - Component: `m(Component, ...)`

-If you're a JSX user needing to reference these names, you should just alias them locally, like `const Fragment = ":fragment"`.
+If you're a JSX user needing to reference these names, you should just alias them locally, like `const Fragment = "#fragment"`.
 But in addition, you should set the following Babel JSX plugin options when using `@babel/preset-react`:

 - `pragma: "m"`
-- `pragmaFrag: "':fragment'"`
+- `pragmaFrag: "'#fragment'"`

-Or if you're using the `@jsx` and `@jsxFrag` special comments, you should use `/* @jsx m @jsxFrag ":fragment" */`.
+Or if you're using the `@jsx` and `@jsxFrag` special comments, you should use `/* @jsx m @jsxFrag "#fragment" */`.

 ### Attributes

 Attributes are the bread and butter of element manipulation.
 These are how things actually get reacted to, other than children.
 For DOM vnodes, this is how you update values, classes, and the like.
 For components, this is how you pass data and callbacks to them.

-There are three special vnode attributes:
+There are three special name vnode attributes:

 - `key` - This tracks vnode identity and serves two functions:
 	- In `"#keyed"` children: linking an instance to a particular identity.
 This is how keyed fragments work today.
 Note that in this case, they're treated as object properties.